 Black Masking Tape

-Thorlabs offers two types of black masking tape and an aluminum foil tape.
+Thorlabs offers a standard and high-performance black masking tape, as well as an aluminum foil masking tape.
 All types of tape can be torn by hand, are easy to remove, and do not leave a residue.
 The T137-1.0 and T137-2.0 black masking tape can be used for general applications.
 For applications requiring minimal ambient light transmission, the T743-1.0 or T743-2.0 high-performance black masking tape is recommended.
 For total blackout requirements or high-power applications, we offer the T205-1.0 or T205-2.0 non-reflective, flame-retardant aluminum tape.
 This foil tape has been tested to withstand up to 10 seconds of exposure from a 20 W, Ø6 mm, 10.6 µm laser beam.

 In the photographs shown above, a collimated LED (Item # M530L2-C2) with approximately 170 mW output power was used to illustrate how the T743-2.0 high-performance tape allows very little light transmission as compared to the T137-2.0 standard black masking tape.
 The table below gives the measured power and percent transmittance when various wavelengths of light were incident upon each type of tape.